mmbman/Katagiri/1987-04-17-Platform-Sutra-Talk-6.md

 **Same person:** Belief systems about ourselves what we can do we can and can’t do.

-**Katagiri Roshi:** I think if you read the *agamas*, I think Buddha's life is just like that.
-You know, not everyone respected him.
-Some tried to hurt him, or tried to interrupt his life, in many ways, religiously or [...].
+**Katagiri Roshi:** I think if you read the *agamas*, Buddha's life is just like that.
+Not everyone respected him.
+Some tried to hurt him, or tried to interrupt his life in many ways, religiously or [...].
 But Buddha Shakyamuni always dealt with the situation without staying for long. *Without staying for long* doesn’t mean escaping; just [to] deal with the situation simply.
 But inside, I think that he seemed to suffer a lot in the sutras.
 [But] his behavior [or] doings are very simple.

-For example, when he practiced *takuhatsu*, begging [in one village], and from the beginning to end, he walked, but at that time the village people [were celebrating] something, so all the people decided not to give any offerings to the Buddha Shakyamuni.
+For example, when he practiced *takuhatsu*, begging, [in one village], and [he walked] from beginning to end, but at that time the village people [were celebrating] something, so all the people decided not to give any offerings to the Buddha Shakyamuni.
 He walked the village, but nobody gave anything.
 So at the end of the village, he was a little bit hesitating to leave there, because he didn't have anything to eat.
-So he thought he’d try to come back once more again, but anyway, he decided [to leave] there.
+So he thought he’d try to come back once again, but he decided [to leave] there.
 So that’s human feeling, human suffering there.
 He is a buddha, but he is also human.

-“... dwelling inwardly and outwardly, of coming and going freely, of casting away...”
+“... [not] dwelling inwardly and outwardly, of coming and going freely, of casting away [the grasping mind]...”

-“Coming and going freely”: My teacher said to me, when I went down to the village to perform Buddhist service, after the service the village people wanted to talk with me, so finally I stayed long after performing services.
-Sometimes all morning staying at the one person's house.
-So he [said], “If you finish performing Buddhist service, you should leave as soon as possible.”
-And that is also pretty important for us: “of coming and going freely.”
+“Coming and going freely...”: [...]
+When I [would go] down to the village to perform Buddhist services, after the service the village people wanted to talk with me.
+So finally I stayed long after performing services, sometimes all morning staying at one person's house.
+So [my teacher said to me], “If you finish performing Buddhist service, you should leave as soon as possible.”
+And that is also pretty important for us: “coming and going freely.”
 It seems to be easy, but it’s not so easy.

-“of casting away the grasping mind”: this is also very strongly, minutely, this grasping mind is always working in individual life. [...]
+“... of casting away the grasping mind”: this is also [that] very strongly, minutely, this grasping mind is always working in individual life. [...]
 This is our everyday practice, casting away the grasping mind.
-I think you cannot cast away, you cannot take out grasping mind and throw it away.
-You cannot do it.
+I think you cannot cast away [grasping mind], you cannot take out grasping mind and throw it away. [...]
 So in order to do this, I think from moment to moment you must be just present there, and then next moment you have to do it with wholeheartedness.
 That [way], naturally, grasping mind drops off.

-“and of unobstructed penetration”: that is concentration, *samadhi*. *Shikan*, wholeheartedness, is basically no different from the *Prajna Sutra*; this is the meaning of *prajna*.
+“... and of unobstructed penetration”: that is concentration, *samadhi*. *Shikan*, wholeheartedness, is basically no different from the *Prajna Sutra*; this is the meaning of *prajna*.

 #### 12:52